-If nobody in your family has been to university before, you won’t be as clued up as the guys who have parents, brothers and sisters who’ve all done it.
-And if you haven’t thought about what’s next, or what university could do for you, how are you supposed to know whether it’s the right path for you?
+If nobody in your family has been to university, or studied HE at college before, you won’t be as clued up as those who have parents, or family who’ve all done it.
+You may have been told it’s not worth the money, or that you have to be ‘academic’ to study at HE level.
+Some just don’t know what they want to do in the future or what kind of courses are possible to study.
+If any of this applies to you – how are you supposed to know whether it’s the right path for you?

 That’s where we come in.
 We’re here to help you get the information you need, to make the choice that’s right for you.

 There’s a reason why 1.75 million* people decide to pay the fees and go to university or college to get a higher education qualification, and it’s really simple: there are loads of benefits.